gabr42/Chatterbox/README.md

      - The required dependencies: Spring4D, DCPCrypt, and TAES.
    - Open project in RAD Studio and build.

-2. **Download Precompiled EXE**
+2. **Download Precompiled ZIP**
-   - Download the latest precompiled executable from the [GitHub Releases](https://github.com/gabr42/Chatterbox/releases) page.
+   - Download the latest precompiled ZIP file from the [GitHub Releases](https://github.com/gabr42/Chatterbox/releases) page.
-   - The EXE does not require any installation; simply download and run it.
+   - Unpack the ZIP file and run the executable (EXE).

 ## Usage
 (Usage instructions will be provided here.)